A Diverse Community for Young Learners

-At the beginning of your child’s journey at All Saints’, a proudly Anglican College, in our early learning centre, students come together innately curious and keenly motivated to understand the world through their unique perspective.
+At the beginning of your child’s journey at All Saints’ in our Early Learning Centre, students come together innately curious and keenly motivated to understand the world through their unique perspective.
 Play-based learning in the early years is guided by educators to inspire and provoke as students develop core skills and capabilities.
 As children develop, play becomes framed with inquiry, enabling self-motivated learning to continue through all Junior School years.

-All Saints’ educators, with their specific expertise in Early Childhood development, engage young students in a way that personally inspires and creates a sense of belonging, encouraging students to develop independence within a supportive child-centred environment.
+With their specific expertise in Early Childhood development, All Saints’ educators engage young students in a way that personally inspires and creates a sense of belonging, encouraging students to develop independence within a supportive child-centred environment.

-These professionals listen carefully to the words of children in order to understand their interests to engage and motivate them.
+Our educators listen carefully to the words of children to understand their interests and to engage and motivate them.
 Children are encouraged to work positively through mistakes and to see them as natural in learning: All Saints’ calls this flearning, or learning through failing.
 And importantly, resilience grows as students learn through play, and enjoy the process of learning.

 Within and beyond the classroom, authentic learning continues as students connect with their local area through the College’s Bush School, Outdoor Learning and Service Programs, becoming active and engaged contributors in the community.